Peter-The-Great/Peter-The-Great/README.md

 My name is not actually Peter The Great.
 You will get to know me once we get in touch.

 - 🔭 I’m currently working on: Some projects
-- 🌱 I’m currently learnin: CraftCMS
+- 🌱 I’m currently learnin: FileMaker.
 - 👯 I’m looking to collaborate on: An project that might take my intrest
 - 🤔 I’m looking for help with: Python, CSS, Javascript, Typescript
-- 💬 Ask me about: PHP, MYSQL, HTML
+- 💬 Ask me about: PHP, MYSQL, HTML, commandlines.
 - 📫 How to reach me: (In the making)
 - ⚡ Fun fact: I am a student at the GLR (Rotterdam)